OfficialSirH/non-binary-formatter/documentation/[MS-NRBF].md

 - UINT32
 - UINT64

 The byte-ordering of the multibyte data types is **little-endian**.
-The signed data types use two's complement to represent the negative numbers.</br>
+The signed data types use two's complement to represent the negative numbers.

 In addition, this format defines the following common types.

 ## 2.1.1.1 Char